Looking Out For Combined Eating Disorders and Substance Abuse in Adolescents

 - Sweats and tremors

-It’s important to get professional help if you suspect your child is abusing alcohol or drugs, and in particular, if you also fear they might have an eating disorder.
+It’s important to get professional help from alcohol addiction treatment facilities or spiritual recovery centers for women if you suspect your child is abusing alcohol or drugs, and in particular, if you also fear they might have an eating disorder.
 Both substance abuse and disordered eating take a heavy toll on the body and when presenting at the same time can be life-threatening.

 Find Help Sooner Rather than Later